MozillaSecurity/FuzzManager/README.md

 docker-compose exec backend python manage.py migrate
 ```

-And create a super user to be able to login on http://localhost:8000
+And create a superuser to be able to log in on http://localhost:8000

 ```console
 docker-compose exec backend python manage.py createsuperuser
 ```

-By default the docker image uses Django settings set in Python module `server.settings_docker`, with the following settings:
+By default, the docker image uses Django settings set in Python module `server.settings_docker`, with the following settings:
 - `DEBUG = False` to enable production mode
 - `ALLOWED_HOSTS = ["localhost", ]` to allow development usage on `http://localhost:8000`